kcartlidge/ng/README.md

 - If overwrite is specified (`-w`) it replaces any existing file(s)
 - It uses the specified environment variable (`-env`) to connect to the database
 - It scans the specified schema (`-schema`)
-- It creates repository code in the output location (`-folder`)
-- The Go code will use the specified module path (`-module`)
+- The Go code for the API will use the specified module path (`-module`)

-The general idea is that you'll have an API or app already created.
-For the example above that would be in the `~/example` folder.
-Its namespace would be `kcartlidge/app` (the module passed in, minus the end bit).

-Near Gothic will scan the database and create a `repo` folder inside `~/example`.
+- It creates API code in the output location (`-folder`)
+- The `-repo` is appended to the `-folder` to specify where the repo is created
-The created repo will use the module path `kcartlidge/app/data`.
+- The `-repo` is appended to the `-module` to form the module path for the repo

 ## What gets created

-You get a repository folder with the following:
+You get a folder with the following:

 - Go module (with `go.mod` and `go.sum`)
+- Basic JSON API with middleware etc
 - JSON dump file detailing what was scanned from the database
   - Useful for your own further processing
 - A set of entities, one per database table